TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 * Replace GRM.SlimName everywhere with GRM.FormatName -- this is to give player the option choose the full name or the slimname, and only force the full name as needed on the backend database.
 Right now it is my own discretionary use and should me normalized.

 * Leverage LibAlts data if it is found.
 Not relying on it, just pulling the data to help the alt lists automatically.

-* Auto set verified join date when you self join a guild.

 * Auto-select proper font when adjusting the language.